Competing phases and domain structures of ferroelectric perovskites: the benefit of epitaxial (110) growth: Conclusion

 \section{Conclusion}

 Based on a first-principles based effective Hamiltonian, we revealed the impact of epitaxial (110) strain on the strain-temperature phase diagrams of \bto, \kno, and \pto.

-Although the phase diagrams and domain structures of \bto\ and \kno\ are qualitatively similar, we showed how the subtle differences in their energy landscapes and strain–polarization couplings already lead to noticeable changes in the phase stability.
-Particularly, \kno\ favors single domain over multidomain structure under strain, agreeing with its smaller elastic anisotropy.
+Although the phase diagrams and domain structures of \bto\ and \kno\ are qualitatively similar, we showed how the subtle differences in their energy landscapes, strain–polarization couplings and elastic anisotropy already lead to noticeable changes in the phase stability.
+Particularly, \kno\ under strain favors single domain over multidomain structures.

-Most important, the strain along this low-symmetry direction induces a multitude of complex heterophases and multidomain configurations with nanosized domains, which cannot be realized by epitaxial (001) strain.
-Particularly under compressive strain, uncommon \lbl\ domains with walls parallel to the strained plane form.
-The domain walls and polarization of these configurations can be more susceptible to external electric fields than the commonly observed domain walls in the plane.
-Note that these walls, are already stabilized by the epitaxial strain in an defect-free material without charged layers or strain gradients.

-For small values of strain, the coexistence of various (meta)stable phases, domain structures and heterophases at all temperatures may allow for large reversible dielectric, piezoelectric, and electrocaloric responses, analogous to materials with a morphotropic phase boundary, in chemical simple perovskites.
+Most important, the strain along the (110) low-symmetry direction induces a multitude of complex heterophases and multidomain configurations with nanosized domains, which cannot be realized by epitaxial (001) strain.
+Note that these phases and domain walls are already stabilized by the epitaxial strain in an defect-free material without charged layers or strain gradients.
+Under compressive strain, uncommon \lbl\ domains with walls parallel to the strained plane form.
+Especially for small values of strain, many configurations (with different local polarization and domain structures), including heterophases, are metastable and close in energy in the idealized system.
+For a macroscopic material with a realistic microstructure, the coexistence of these nearly energy-degenerate configurations, and the large field-induced changes of phase and domain fraction can thus be expected.
+Notably, large dielectric, piezoelectric, and electrocaloric responses may thus be expected in chemical simple perovskites as the phase boundary is vertical analogous to solid solutions with a morphotropic phase boundary.\cite{roytburd_stability_2011, topolov_heterogeneous_2018, damjanovic_morphotropic_2010, zhou_intermediate_2019}

 In \pto, complex superdomains and nanosize O180 domains were found across a wide temperature-strain range.
 Both these types of domains may again allow for large functional responses.
 For example, the latter corresponds to a strain-induced antiferroelectric-like state and show the typical double-loop field hysteresis observed in antiferroelectrics.
 While such antiferroelectric-like response has been reported for thin films in the presence of large depolarization fields \cite{aramberri_ferroelectricparaelectric_2022}, our results show that the strained material already shows this state under short-circuit boundary conditions.